A Roku streaming device works like any video streaming device.

 With it, you can watch free movies and TV shows on your TV while connected to the Internet.

-You can also watch videos from such premium video streaming sites such as Netflix, Amazon Prime Video, and Hulu, among others.
+You can also watch videos from premium video streaming sites such as Netflix, Amazon Prime Video, and Hulu, among others.

 It’s very much like installing apps on your smartphone to access different types of web services.